Shadowspaz/NIAutoclicker/README.md

 Autoclicks in the background, giving you full control of your own mouse to do whatever else you want!

 Pretty straight forward- Just download the .exe that matches your system (32 or 64-bit).
+If you don't trust the raw .exe, you can also click "Download ZIP" over on the side.

+Also included is the raw .ahk file, also viewable at http://pastebin.com/yLJEbMxP

 Alt + Backspace -- Toggle autoclicker